top of page

 • Ring push-ups

-The ring rows, push-ups, scapular hangs with hollow body all use the turnk in as the link between the feet and the arms.
-Likely. more effective then doing crunches, bicycles, and long hollow body holds in supine.
+The ring rows, push-ups, and scapular hangs with a hollow body all use the trunk as the link between the feet and the arms.
+This is likely more effective than doing crunches, bicycles, and long hollow body holds in supine.

 The Core Problem: Load Mismanagement